Summary

 Official Title

-Safety of 10°C Lung Preservation vs. Standard of Care: A Multi-Centre Prospective Non-Inferiority Trial
+Safety of 10°C Lung Preservation Vs. Standard of Care: a Multi-Centre Prospective Non-Inferiority Trial

 Keywords